evisong/noodlesmaster/README.md

 The NoodlesMaster project has been migrated from GoogleCode/SVN to GitHub.

-A mobile device software providing conveniences for instant noodles consumers.

-Powered by EVIS Studio

 ## Introduction ##

 Instant Noodles Master (i.e. NoodlesMaster) is an Android app for instant noodles funs.
 It is an One-Tap-Timer for instant noodles, with refreshing design, convenient to use.